slatedocs/slate/source/next-version.html.md

 Example Response

-AP to revert
+Anagh to revert

 ```

 **Description**

-Displays the meta description of the current user.
+Displays the meta description of the current logged-in user.

 **Input Parameters**